 Faculty of Letters: Department of Humanities

-Students research literature and language, the history, culture, philosophy, and beliefs of various regions, as well as contemporary cultures, such as subculture.
+Students research literary works and language, the history, culture, philosophy, and beliefs of various regions, as well as contemporary cultures, such as subculture.

-By exploring the essence of the question “what have people thought and how have they acted,” students gain a clear understanding of themselves in the present day, and cultivate knowledge of truths needed to thrive in society.
+By exploring the essence of the question “what have people thought and how have they acted,” students gain a clear understanding of themselves in the present age and cultivate a genuine form of “liberal arts education” that enables us to thrive in society.

-By exploring the essence of the question “what have people thought and how have they acted,” students gain a clear understanding of themselves in the present day, and cultivate knowledge of truths needed to thrive in society.
+By exploring the essence of the question “what have people thought and how have they acted,” students gain a clear understanding of themselves in the present age and cultivate a genuine form of “liberal arts education” that enables us to thrive in society.

 Department of Humanities at Doho University